- General Model FAQs

 The CGT Access Model will go live with a “rolling start” in January 2025; states will have the option to begin participation at a time of their choosing between January 2025 and January 2026.
 If additional disease conditions are added to the model in future years, states will be permitted to apply for model participation pertaining to that condition.

-The performance period of the model will include the OBA term; the measurement period; and a reconciliation period to allow for data to flow in, and for payments under the OBA to be made.
-The performance period of the model would depend on the length of the OBA term, the measurement period, and the reconciliation period as negotiated with the manufacturer(s).
-If, for example, the length of the OBA term is six years (that is, covering patients who receive the therapy from 2025-2030); the measurement period is three years; and the reconciliation period is two years, then the model performance period would be 11 years.
+The performance period of the model will include an administration period; a measurement period; and a reconciliation period to allow for data to flow in, and for payments under the OBA to be made.
+The performance period of the model would depend on the length of the administration period, the measurement period, and the reconciliation period as negotiated with the manufacturer(s).
+If, for example, the length of the administration period is six years (that is, covering patients who receive the therapy from 2025-2030); the measurement period is three years; and the reconciliation period is two years, then the model performance period would be 11 years.
 In this example, the first evaluation results would be published in 2027 and the final evaluation report would be published in 2035.

 This model starts in 2025, do Medicaid and Medicare cover this therapy now?